department-of-veterans-affairs/va.gov-team/products/find-a-va-form/README.md

 ### Contact Platform support
 - Visit #vfs-platform-support, use the Platform support workflow, to request assistance, e.g. https://dsva.slack.com/archives/CBU0KDSB1/p1660066854784409
 - Ask them to explore vets-api latency.
-Ask them to explore whether the `VAForms::FormReloader` sidekiq job has failed, and rerun if so.
+Ask them to explore whether the `VAForms::FetchLatest` sidekiq job has failed, and rerun if so.

 ---
 ## Symptom: Reports of Bad PDF link emails